isomerpages/moe-stgabrielssec/pages/Student Support.md

 If you are struggling with a difficult situation and feel stressed as a result, you can always seek help from your form teachers, Year Heads or any other staff in school whom you trust.

-  Alternatively, you can also look for the School Counsellor, Mrs. Florence Loo (@3rd floor, between The Common Space room and the Library).
+Alternatively, you can also look for the School Counsellor, Mrs. Florence Loo (@3rd floor, Sunshine Cove 1, before the Library; and Ms Marinder Kaur @ 3rd floor, Sunshine Cove 2, between The Common Space and the Library).

 5. **<u>Seeking Support Outside School</u>**